-Until recently, interest rates have remained at relatively low levels and the Federal Reserve maintained the federal funds target range at 0.00% to 0.25% for much of 2021.
-However, in response to the inflationary pressures, earlier in 2022, the Federal Reserve has begun raising its federal funds target range and has indicated that, in light of the persistent high rate of inflation, it anticipates further increases in interest rates throughout 2022 and into 2023.
-Such increases in interest rates may increase our interest expense, which may not be fully offset by any increases in interest income, and may also slow the pace of loan repayments and increase the number of our borrowers who seek extension of term on their loans.
-The potential ultimate impact of higher market interest rates on the economy, real estate fundamentals in general and our business is uncertain and difficult to predict.
+In response to inflationary pressures, the Federal Reserve has approved multiple increases to its federal funds target range and has indicated that it anticipates further increases in interest rates throughout the remainder of the year and into 2023.
+Such increases in interest rates have increased, and may continue to increase, our interest expense, which may not be fully offset by any increases in interest income, and may also slow the pace of loan repayments and increase the number of our borrowers who seek extension of term on their loans.
+The ultimate impact of higher market interest rates on the economy, real estate fundamentals in general and our business is uncertain and difficult to predict.

-As of June 30, 2022, approximately 98.8% of our portfolio by carrying value earned a floating rate of interest.
-The remaining approximately 1.2% of our portfolio earned a fixed rate of interest.
-If interest rates were to decline, the value of these fixed-rate investments may increase, and if interest rates were to increase, the value of these fixed-rate investments would not be affected by fluctuations in market interest rates.
-The interest rates we pay under our current repurchase facilities, asset-specific financing facility and CRE CLOs are primarily floating rate, which generally, and with limited exceptions, are not subject to contractual interest rate floors.
+As of September 30, 2022, approximately 98.7% of our portfolio by carrying value earned a floating rate of interest.
+The remaining approximately 1.3% of our portfolio earned a fixed rate of interest.
+If interest rates were to decline, the value of these fixed-rate investments may increase, and if interest rates were to increase, the value of these fixed-rate investments may fall; however, the interest income generated by these investments would not be affected by fluctuations in market interest rates.
+The interest rates were pay under our current repurchase facilities, asset-specific financing facility and CRE CLOs are primarily floating rate, which generally, and with limited exceptions, are not subject to contractual interest rate floors.
 Accordingly, our interest expense generally increases as interest rates increase and decreases as interest rates decrease.